-Hair Alternative ways to recycle Put in Garbage Cart Alternative Ways to Recycle Pantene Beautiful Lengths Program Pantene Beautiful Lengths Program is the largest movement for giving hair to create free wigs for women with cancer.
-Hair must be at least eight inches long to donate.
-Find out how to donate your hair.
-Clean Wave Program Matter of Trust’s Clean Wave program will accept hair that is at least three inches or longer.
-This program uses donated hair to absorb the oil from oil spills and common motor oil contamination.
-Locks of Love Donate your hair to Locks of Love, a national charity that make hairpieces for children in need.
+Hair Alternative ways to recycle Put in Garbage Cart Alternative Ways to Recycle Clean Wave Program Matter of Trust’s Clean Wave program accepts ponytails four inches or longer as well as loose hair one inch or longer.
+This program uses donated hair in addition to fur, wool and fleece to absorb oil from oil spills and common motor oil contamination.
+Locks of Love Donate hair in ponytails or braids 10 inches or longer to Locks of Love, a national charity that make hairpieces for children in need.
 Children with severe hair loss apply for these hairpieces and pay for them on a sliding pay scale, which is based on financial need.
-Find out how to get involved.
 The Wig Exchange Gently used wigs can be sent to The Wig Exchange; they are an organization that gives donated wigs to women undergoing chemotherapy.
 Ways to Reduce Compost Your Hair Hair that is not long enough to be donated can be composted.
 If hair ends up in waste piles, it will probably be burned and release toxic gases, which are damaging to the environment and human health over time.
 Ways to Reuse Give It to the Birds Birds will use hair to make their nests.
 If you leave hair out in the backyard for a few days they’ll likely use it.
-This is a great option for animal hair, as well.
+This is a great option for animal hair as well.
 Did You Know?
-Hair Can Be Turned into a Biofuel Human hair, as well as other fibers like chicken feathers, can be broken down and processed into bioplastics and biofuel.
+Hair Can Be Turned Into a Biofuel Human hair, as well as other fibers like chicken feathers, can be broken down and processed into bioplastics and biofuel.
 Designer Thomas Vailly created a human hair bioplastic that “resembles leather” and could be a useful alternative to other single-use plastics.
 Read more.